mishmanners/TalksandEvents/Talks/AIskillsLatency25.md

 In this session I'll cover:

-- Why people want to work
+- Industrial revolutions
-- Why is this industrial revolution different to the others
+- Artificial Intelligence and applications
-- What is AI and its applications
+- Fears and concerns
-- What skills are needed for the ""age of AI""
+- Working with AI
-- How do we obtain those skills
+- Skills for AI developer tooling
-- What's next for the future of work
+- How to practice those skills

 ## Resources and Links